nhumrich/blog/_drafts/2016-01-22-python-kwargs.md

 	print('{} {}'.format(greeting, name)
 ```

 Looks pretty nice, and we got rid of the stupid `+ ' ' +` that always feels so dirty.
 You probably saw this coming but format can also take kwargs.
-You can put a indentifier name in format by placing it between the brackets.
+You can put a identifier name in format by placing it between the brackets.
 Lets rewrite our example to use keyword args.

 ```python
 def greet(name, greeting='Hello'):
 	print('{hello} {world}'.format(hello=greeting, world=name)
 ```

 Ok this is a somewhat convoluted example for showing another example, but hey, now you have learned `format` and we are ready for some more cool examples.

 ## Out of order